CCMS-UCSD/MassIVEDocumentation/docs/quant/3_msstats_workflow_2_run.md

 #### 2.2.1 Option1: New Quant files

-If you have new quantification files,
+If you have new quantification files, then:

-1. Select the name of data processing tool you used from the drop-down button in the `Tool name`.
+1. Select the name of the data processing tool you used from the drop-down button in the `Tool name`.
 2. Select the files from your user account directory at MassIVE by clicking any of **Select Input Files** buttons:

 <center>